independentreserve/websockets/orderbook-ticker.md

 Nonces are assigned per channel, per crypto currency.

 ## Time

 Each event contains a `Time` property.
-It is the unix time of the event in milliseconds.
+It is the Unix time of the event in milliseconds.

 ## Heartbeat